-The United Kingdom's Treasury has a policy consultation process but, to further strengthen public participation in the budget process, should also prioritize the following actions:
+United Kingdom's Treasury has established pre-budget submissions during budget formulation and e-consultations during budget implementation but, to further strengthen public participation in the budget process, should also prioritize the following actions:

-The United Kingdom's Parliament holds committee hearings to review the annual budget proposal and audit reports, but should also prioritize the following actions:
+United Kingdom's Parliament has established public hearings related to the approval of the annual budget and public hearings related to the review of the Audit Report, but should also prioritize the following actions:

-The legislature and supreme audit institution in the United Kingdom, together, provide adequate oversight during the budget process, with a composite oversight score of 74 (out of 100).
+The legislature and supreme audit institution in United Kingdom, together, provide adequate oversight during the budget process, with a composite oversight score of 67 (out of 100).
 Taken individually, the extent of each institution’s oversight is shown below: